VixenLights/web.vixenlights.com/content/en/developer/issue-management.md

 ---
-title: JIRA Issue Management
+title: Issue Management
 author: Vixen Team
-weight: 20
+weight: 40
+description: This section covers managing issues in JIRA.
 ---

+### Overview

-We use JIRA to track feature requests, bug reports, improvements, and other development-related work in Vixen.
+We use JIRA to track feature requests, bug reports, improvements, and other development-related work for the Vixen application.
 This page will explain the structure and layout of some of the JIRA tickets, the processes we go through when working on them, and any other related notes.
+For documentation issues, see [Contributing to Documentation][3].

 The [JIRA bug tracker][1] can be found here.
 We are currently utilizing the cloud version of JIRA, so the link here will redirect you to the Atlassian location for our cloud instance.
 If you have a question that is not answered on this page, please ask!